Move Up Guidelines

 4. Men’s shirts must have short or long sleeves.
 Tee shirts and tank tops are not allowed.

-5. Due to safety considerations all shooters must have footwear that fully covers the entire foot.
-Bare feet, open-toed sandals or flip-flops are not allowed while competing on the ranges.
+5. Due to safety considerations all shooters must have footwear that fully protects the entire foot.
+Bare feet, open-toed sandals, Croc’s, or flip-flops are not allowed while competing on the ranges.

 15. Spectators & Guests: